sindresorhus/awesome-nodejs/readme.md

 - [npm-hub](https://chrome.google.com/webstore/detail/npm-hub/kbbbjimdjbjclaebffknlabpogocablj) - Chrome extension to display npm dependencies at the bottom of a repo's readme.
 - [RequireBin](http://requirebin.com) - Shareable JavaScript programs powered by npm and browserify.
 - [Tonic](http://blog.tonicdev.com/2015/09/30/embedded-tonic.html) - Embed a Node.js environment on any website.
+- [Szero](https://github.com/bucharest-gold/szero) - Sub Zero dependency search, find the amount of dependencies and shows the unused ones.

 ### Community